muthoff/ComplexFold/README.md

 *   [PDB](https://www.rcsb.org/) (structures in the mmCIF format).

-There is a script `ComplexFold/scripts/download_all_data.sh` that can be used to download and set up all of these databases:
+There is a script `ComplexFold/scripts/download_all_data.sh` that can be used to download and set up all of these databases.
+The scripts provided download the most recent database
+vesions:

 *   Default: